mmone/OctoprintKlipperPlugin/README.md

 Click on the wrench icon in the titlebar to open OctoPrints settings dialog.
 Select "Klipper" at the bottom of the settings dialog.

+## Contributions

+Also for the moment this plugin does what I wanted it to do, it is far from finished, pull requests are welcome.
+If you want to get started, the OctoPrint Plugin API is quite well documented here: [docs.octoprint.org/en/master/plugins](http://docs.octoprint.org/en/master/plugins).

 ## Screenshots